NHERI-SimCenter/HydroUQ/Examples/hdro-0005/README.rst

    HydroUQ Bodies Fluid Algorithm GUI

 Open ``Bodies`` / ``Fluid`` / ``Partitions``.
 Here we set the number of partitions for the simulation.
 This is the domain decomposition across discrete hardware units, i.e. Multi-GPUs.
-These may be kept as there default values.
+These may be kept as their default values.

 .. figure:: figures/hdro-0005_RES_HistogramForward.png
    :align: center